 You finally got new, beautiful Remy wefts, and they’ve been holding on pretty well for some time, but now you’ve noticed that your hair extensions look damaged, dry, tangled, and dried out.
-And you ask yourself, what to do now?
+And you ask yourself, what do you do now?
 Don’t worry!
 There are many ways to repair damaged hair extensions and return them to their original shine.

-If you missed some of these important steps on how to care for your extensions, you probably ended up with tangled, dry, and damaged extensions that nobody wants.
+If you missed some of these important steps to care for your extensions, you probably ended up with tangled, dry, and damaged extensions that nobody wants.
 Since you have paid a lot of money for your extensions, keeping them in perfect condition is in everyone’s best interest.
 Luckily, there are several tips and methods that you can try to repair your damaged, tangled, and washed-out hair extensions.

 Many women want to figure out how to keep their hair extensions moisturized for an extended time.
 You might have seen professional hairstylists use this technique without even thinking.
 It looks like a casual procedure without any thought process.
 However, you’d be wrong!